MicrosoftDocs/SupportArticles-docs/support/mem/intune/data-transfer-scenarios.md

 ## User can transfer files to unmanaged apps even if data transfer is restricted

-In this scenario, a user can transfer files to policy unmanaged apps even though you have set **Send org data to other apps** to ‘Policy managed apps’.
+In this scenario, a user can transfer files to policy unmanaged apps even though you have set **Send org data to other apps** to 'Policy managed apps'.

 - Check the **Select apps to exempt** setting value and make sure the receiving app is not set as a data transfer exemption.